Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Curvature computation

-Let now $\T_{h,k}$ be a triangulation of $\Surf$ with polynomial approximation order $k\ge 1$.
-For procedures curving the mesh appropriately for optimal isoparametric finite element we refer to \cite{Len86,DE13}.
+Let now $\T_{h,k}$ be a triangulation of $\Surf$, where the elements $T\in \T_{h,k}$ are curved of polynomial degree $k\ge 1$ to fit the exact surface.
+For procedures curving the mesh appropriately for optimal isoparametric finite element we refer to \cite{Len86,DE13,Deml09}.
 In this work we use a projection-based interpolation procedure for curving geometries described in \cite{Demk04}.
-If the order of approximation is obvious, we will simply write $\T_{h}$.
+For ease of presentation we will also simply write $\T_{h}$.
 Given a triangulation, we define the skeleton $\E_{h,k}$ of $\T_{h,k}$ as the set of all edges or vertices of $\T_{h,k}$ in 3D or 2D, respectively.
 The set of all polynomials up to order $\ell\ge 0$ on the triangulation $\T_{h,\ell}$ and - in three dimensions - skeleton $\E_{h,\ell}$ is denoted by $\Pol^\ell(\T_h)$ and $\Pol^\ell(\E_h)$, respectively.

 For an affine triangulation $\T_{h,1}$ the discrete outer normal vector $\nubf$ is constant on each facet of $\T_{h,1}$ (i.e., piecewise constant) and thus, $\partial^{\Surf}\bnu|_T=0$ for all $T\in \T_{h,1}$.
 Moreover the normal vector may jump over the interfaces, see Figure \ref{fig:nv_jump}.
 Hence, the shape operator, which we refer to as discrete shape operator, can at best be a distribution and will be defined below.
 Our definition is also motivated by discrete differential geometry, e.g. \cite{GGRZ06}, where the angle is also used as part of the curvature computation.